24-48 Hour Shipping

 The Original Lost Wax Casting Process

 The following is the step by step process of the “Lost Wax Casting” method.
 After reviewing this process, which normally takes approximately 3 to 4 weeks to complete a single sculpture.
 There is a lot of time and labor involved in each piece, each bronze is hand finished once in wax and then again in metal.
 It takes very skilled artists to complete this process, there is a great misconception that bronze is just poured into one mold and then you have a product this is the furthest from the truth.
-To learn more about this in depth process please read below.
+To learn more about this in depth process please read below or watch the video at the bottom of the page

 Please Note: There are those that claim 22 to 30 steps in the lost wax casting process, this process can be broken down into over a 100 steps if you want to get technical about it.
 We try to keep simple and easy to follow.